zhengjie2002/tp/docs/DeveloperGuide.md

   more context about the error.
 - In the main business logic of the application, when the exception is thrown, we can use the getter `getErrorMessage()` method to retrieve the array of string and display them.
-- Since `InvalidCommandException` inherits from Java's Exception class, we can treat this as a standard checked exception and catch it using try-catch blocks.
-It can also be implicitly upcasted to Exception type.
+- Since `InvalidCommandException` inherits from Java's Exception class, we can catch it using try-catch blocks.
+  It can also be implicitly upcasted to `RuntimeException` or `Exception` type.

 ---